rohan-varma/rohan-varma.github.io/_posts/2016-11-30-Complexity-Analysis.md

 We notice that the number of bits needed to represent our input will be *k + 1*, since *k* is zero-indexed.
 For example, the decimal number *4* in binary is represented as *100*, and we have *k = 2* if we plug in *4* to our above formula.

 Now, we can obtain an upper bound for the number of bits needed to represent *n*.
-As mentioned all &#952; in our above formula are either *0* or *1*.
+As mentioned, all &#952; in our above formula are either *0* or *1*.
 Therefore, we'd have a maximum value on the right hand side when all &#952; are *1*.
 We have:

 ![n less or equal](http://latex2png.com/output//latex_ec30b43128ffebc4d2fa0b8daa9c380c.png)